Flavio Becca: The Downfall

 Flavio Becca reportedly received a €250,000 fine and a two-year prison sentence with credit for time served for misusing business funds.
 When tax officials informed the Public Prosecutor’s Office that many assets were being purchased through the entrepreneur’s businesses, the case was first brought to light in 2011.
 Following additional searches at Mr. Becca’s residence, authorities found and seized hundreds of expensive watches, with a combined estimated value of close to €18 million.
 Many of the watches were also ordered to be seized by the judge, and Mr. Becca would also be fined an additional €20,000 for any watches that could not be taken.

 Before ordering the return, the court added, “The court warns Flavio Becca not to reoffend within five years from the date of this judgment,” — “of a certain number of seized objects”187 watches, which he claims he provided to members of his entourage, are among the 643 watches that belong to Promobe Finance.
 All other watches are also confiscated.
 The court may impose an additional fine of €20,000 per watch, or €3.74 million if they cannot be recovered.
 If this fine is not paid, Becca faces up to 3,600 days in prison, or another 200 days per watch, with a maximum sentence of ten years.
 The court has rejected Eric Lux, Becca’s former business partner, and his firm’s civil claims for damages.

 The two Luxembourgish attorneys for the businessman chose not to respond to questions about it.
 The state’s attorney had requested a 42-month prison term and a €250,000 fine.
 The case started in 2011 when a search of a safe at Becca’s house took place after the prosecutor’s office received a warning from the tax administration about a significant amount of valuables being charged to Becca’s enterprises.
 The estimated value of the 900 watches that were seized — bought in a dozen different countries and kept in Becca’s personal safe — was €18 million.
-This piece was translated and edited for Delano after it appeared on Paperjam.lu in its original French language.